 - Legal violations

 Business Criticality is used to determine the extent of testing methods, such as more business-critical applications may be tested using multiple techniques.
-The overall acceptance criteria, such as lower criticality applications may be accepted with lower security scores as they do not pose a significant risk to the business.
+The overall acceptance criteria, such as lower criticality applications might be accepted with lower security scores as they do not pose a significant risk to the business.

 The business criticality selected for an application determines the application security policy required for the application.
 Defining an application security policy consists of these steps: